oxketova/oksanaketova.com/_works/figurative.md

   <em>Strong woman.
 Oil on linen canvas, 100x81cm</em>
 </div>

-Strong woman with eggs, where eggs are a symbol of the masculine.
-Today women often compete with men on equal terms, take on male roles, and i think for many of them this is the path to exhaustion
+**Strong woman with eggs**, where eggs are a symbol of the masculinity.
+Today women often compete with men on equal terms, take on male roles, and I think for many of them this is the path to exhaustion.

 > Free the real things from the ordinary

-Dreaming about Dali.
-I was inspired to create this painting by the work of Salvador Dali.
-For him, the lobster was a symbol of sexuality and masculinity.
-In 1939, he organized the show "The Dream of Venus", in which the naked bodies of girls were covered only by lobsters.
+**Dreaming about Dalí**.
+I was inspired to create this painting by the work of Salvador Dalí: for him, the lobster was a symbol of sexuality and masculinity.
+In 1939, he organized the show _The Dream of Venus_, in which the naked bodies of girls were covered only by lobsters.

 <div class="gallery-box">
   <div class="gallery">
     <img src="/images/work-dreaming.jpg" loading="lazy" alt="Dreaming about Dali">
     <img src="/images/work-dreaming-2.jpg" loading="lazy" alt="Dreaming about Dali">
   </div>
-  <em>Dreaming about Dali.
+  <em>Dreaming about Dalí.
 Oil on linen canvas, 100x81cm</em>
 </div>

-Series of paintings with dancing people about emotions
+**Series of paintings with dancing people about emotions**.

 <div class="gallery-box">
   <div class="gallery">